recogito/recogito-studio-sdk/README.md

 ### UI Extension Framework

 Recogito Studio's built-in UI extension framework is based on [React’s lazy loading](https://react.dev/reference/react/lazy) and [Suspense](https://react.dev/reference/react/Suspense) mechanisms, and allows plugins to dynamically inject their own React components into defined **extension points** that the Recogito Studio Client defines.
+The SDK also provides built-in **CSS style classes**, making it easy for extensions to re-use Recogito's native styling.

 To inject UI extensions, plugin developers must register their extensions following a specific process.
 This involves a small amount of boilerplate code, which the SDK helps simplify.